You are here

 Astrid Van Oyen

-Astrid is currently co-editing Materializing Roman Histories with Martin Pitts (University of Exeter), a volume that scrutinizes how Roman archaeology marries the detail of artefact studies with big historical narratives.
-She is PI of the Marzuolo Archaeological Project – in collaboration with Gijs Tol (University of Melbourne) and Rhodora Vennarucci (University of Arkansas) – excavating the multi-craft rural site of Marzuolo (Tuscany, Italy) to explore innovation and craftsmanship in a rural community.
-Her new book project extends the topic of innovation in the Roman Empire from the bottom-up perspective of material culture.
+Astrid's first monograph, How Things Make History: The Roman Empire and its Terra Sigillata Pottery was published in 2016 by Amsterdam University Press.
+With Martin Pitts (University of Exeter), she has co-edited Materialising Roman Histories (Oxbow, 2017), a volume that scrutinizes how Roman archaeology marries the detail of artefact studies with big historical narratives.
+She is PI of the Marzuolo Archaeological Project – in collaboration with Gijs Tol (University of Melbourne) and Rhodora Vennarucci (University of Arkansas) – excavating the multi-craft rural site of Marzuolo (Tuscany, Italy) to explore innovation, investment and connectivity in a rural community.

 - Archaeology Program